Outstanding in Ojai: Soule Park GC is Finally Living Up to Its Potential

 But therein lay an unseen rub.
 By the time Hanse was finished in 2007, some of the local stalwarts were less than pleased by the “improvements” wrought at their eminently playable course.
 New bunkers were the villains, they said, especially a center-line pot on the par-4 13th and a new cross-bunker on the par-5 11th.
 Hanse and Wagner thought the seniors were playing from too far back, but Price finally gave in to the locals and grassed over much of the controversial work.

 Hanse and Wagner were disappointed that their considered efforts had been compromised, but finally shrugged their shoulders and moved on.
-“I think it was just so different,” Hanse said at the time.
+“I think it was just so different,” Hanse said in an interview with The Fried Egg’s Garrett Morrison.
 “People have a hard time embracing change, especially if they have a comfort level with something.
 It’s hard to get some people to accept that it could be better.”

 UBIQUITOUS KIKUYU GRASS AND SUBTLY UNDULATING PUTTING SURFACES ADD UP TO A TOUGH-BUT-FAIR TEST.
 PLUS, THE VIEWS OF THE ADJACENT MOUNTAINS AND SERENE VALLEY AMBIANCE MAKE FOR A MEMORABLE OUTDOOR EXPERIENCE.